Radhanite

-Many trade routes previously established under the Roman Empire continued to function during that period—largely through their efforts.
+Many trade routes previously established under the Roman Empire continued to function during that period, largely through their efforts.
 Their trade network covered much of Europe, North Africa, the Middle East, Central Asia, and parts of India and China.

-Only a limited number of primary sources use the term, and it remains unclear whether they referred to a specific guild, or to a clan, or generically to Jewish merchants in the trans-Eurasian trade network.
+Only a limited number of primary sources use the term, and it remains unclear whether they referred to a specific guild, to a clan, or generically to Jewish merchants in the trans-Eurasian trade network.

 Name

 Several etymologies have been suggested for the word "Radhanite".
 Many scholars, including Barbier de Meynard and Moshe Gil, believe it refers to a district in Mesopotamia called "the land of Radhan" in Arabic and Hebrew texts of the period.